LiujunChen-site/LiujunChen-site.github.io/_projects/GO-OUT.md

 ---
-title: "Getting Older adults OUTdoors (GO-OUT)"
+title: "The regulation of HSL by macrophage migration inhibitory factor (MIF) contributes to adipocyte hypertrophy and development of obesity"
 collection: projects
-type: "Research assistant/data analyst"
+type: "Basic Research"
-permalink: /projects/GO-OUT
+permalink: /projects/MIF and HSL
-venue: "Under the supervision of Dr. Ruth Barclay, College of Rehabilitaion Sciences, University of Manitoba"
+venue: "Under the supervision of Dr. Qi, College of Pharmacy, University of Manitoba"
 date: 2021-01-01
 location: "Winnipeg, Manitoba"
 ---

 ### Purposes ###
-The purposes of this project are using the data from the GOOUT to: a) develop a model adapted from the conceptual framework of the GOOUT intervention [(Salbach et al. (2019))](https://bmjopen.bmj.com/content/9/4/e029393), b) explore the complex relationship among individual characteristics and environmental characteristics and outdoor walking in older adults with outdoor walking difficulties.

-### My Roles ###
-* Applied for ethics approval to use the data
-* Cleaned data from RedCap
-* Conducted data quality check and preprocessing
-* Extracted and prepared data for researchers who will be using the GO-OUT data
-* Generated descriptive statistics and exploratory analyses for researchers who used the GO-OUT data
-* Conducted all the data analyses, in which the structural equation modeling is the main statistical method
-* Regularly reported, discussed progress and results with Dr. Barclay and Dr. Webber
-* Wrote the manuscript, edited and reviewed it based on coauthors' comments
+The purpose of this study is to investigate the role of MIF in regulating HSL, a key enzyme in mediating lipolysis in adipose tissue.
+Our findings demonstrate that MIF has both transcriptional and non-transcriptional effects on mediating HSL through activating AMPK signaling pathway, which regulates the development of adipocyte hypertrophy and obesity. [(Liujun et al. (2021))](https://diabetesjournals.org/diabetes/article/70/Supplement_1/197-LB/139733/197-LB-The-Regulation-of-HSL-by-Macrophage).

 ### Outcomes ###
-One first-authored manuscript is submitted to the Journal of Physiotherapy Theory and Practice.
+One first-authored manuscript is submitted to the Journal of Diabetes,One poster was presented in the 81st American Diabetes Association.

-### What is the GO-OUT study? ###
-The Getting Older adults OUTdoors (GO-OUT) is a randomized controlled trial to evaluate the effect of a theory-based and task-oriented outdoor walking program for older adults with difficulties walking outdoors.
-It collected data at four time points (baseline, 3, 5.5, and 12 months) on about 200 participants since 2018.
-More details can be found in the [Clinical Trials official website](https://clinicaltrials.gov/ct2/show/NCT03292510).